 Best Carpentry Gadgets

 These must have carpentry gadgets are a great addition to the power tools I use on a regular basis.
-I covered those in my Power Tools for the New Carpenter post.
 There are a few other tools and gadgets I use when building cabinets and built-ins that help me get professional results.
-If you are a new carpenter and want to have everything on hand for that next project, these are some items I would consider getting ahead of time.

-I use these Bessey Corner Clamps to hold the top of the cabinet parts square while I secure them.
+Then I place Bessey Corner Clamps at the top of each joint while I fasten them.

-Squares come in different sizes and different prices.
-This square has a lip on one edge so it sits on the edge of the wood you are marking and ensure that you have a square mark every time.
-You can use it for marking and for cutting.
-Some inexpensive squares can be dead on but it is important to note that not all squares are square — check yours to make sure it is square before using it.
+Squares come in different sizes and prices.
+Some inexpensive squares can be dead on but it is important to note that not all squares are square – check yours to make sure it is square before using it.

 When you want to use the square check by yourself, try a little double-sided tape to hold it on the corner.
 It’s the next best thing to another set of hands.